-John F. Petoskey, Tribal Attorney Grand Traverse Band of Ottawa and Chippewa Indians 2331 N. West Bayshore Drive Suttons Bay, Michigan 49682
+Mr. Richard Bailey Gaming Commissioner Regulator The Grand Traverse Band of Ottawa and Chippewa Indians 2331 N. West Bay Shore Drive Suttons Bay, Michigan 49682

-Dear Mr. Petoskey:
+Dear Mr. Bailey:

-This letter responds to your request to review and approve the Grand Traverse Band of Ottawa and Chippewa Indians Gaming Code Amendment adding Section 15, which was approved and adopted by the Tribal Council on November 6, 1995.
-The Tribe's gaming ordinance was approved by the Chairman of the National Indian Gaming Commission (NIGC) on June 13, 1994.
+This letter responds to your request to review and approve the amendment to the Grand Traverse Band of Ottawa and Chippewa Indians' tribal gaming ordinance submitted on April 29, 1997.
+The amendment was adopted on April 22, 1997.
+The ordinance was approved by the Chairman of the National Indian Gaming Commission (NIGC) on June 13, 1994.
 The amendment does not require approval by the NIGC because the amendment addresses issues not raised in the IGRA or the NIGC's regulations.

-Under IGRA and the NIGC regulations, the Chairman is directed to review ordinances and amendments with respect to the requirements of the IGRA and the implementing regulations.
+Under the IGRA and the regulations of the NIGC, the Chairman is directed to review ordinances and amendments with respect to the requirements of the IGRA and the implementing regulations.
 Thus, the scope of the Chairman's review and approval is limited to the requirements of the IGRA and the NIGC regulations.
-Provisions other than those required under IGRA or the NIGC regulations that may be included in a tribal ordinance are not subject to review and approval.
+Provisions other than those required under the IGRA or the NIGC regulations that may be included in a tribal ordinance are not subject to review and approval.